Constraint-Optimal Driven Allocation for Scalable QEC Decoder Scheduling: Introduction

 Prior work proposed an architectural approach based on Virtualized Quantum Decoder (VQD) architectures to overcome the imbalance problem~\cite{das2024scalable, chamberland2020building,maurya2024classicalqec}.
 VQD combines a small number of decoders into a shared pool and allows multiple logical qubits to use them in a time-multiplexed manner, thereby improving the efficiency of limited decoder resources usage.
 This concept is analogous to time-multiplexing in classical computing systems~\cite{10.1145/321738.321743}.
 In addition to the VQD architecture, several scheduling algorithms have been proposed, including Most-Frequent Decoder (MFD), Round-Robin (RR), and Minimize Longest Undecoded Sequence (MLS)~\cite{das2024scalable}.
 These algorithms are all based on local heuristics and therefore fail to anticipate future decoding demands required by the global circuit structure.
 Among them, MLS provides good short-term performance by prioritizing the qubits that have accumulated the longest backlog of undecoded syndromes (i.e., the longest undecoded sequence), but its reliance on local heuristics prevents it from considering global workload distribution and achieving an optimal solution.
 In addition, the extra computational overhead required for calculating priorities introduces scalability limitations that become increasingly exacerbated as circuit size grows.

+This limitation becomes particularly important in circuits containing non-Clifford operations, especially logical $T$-gate execution~\cite{bravyi_universal_2005}.
+In many fault-tolerant schemes, logical $T$-gates are realized via magic-state-based gate teleportation.
+While fault-tolerant computation can proceed in a Pauli or Clifford frame under slow error diagnostics~\cite{chamberland_fault-tolerant_2018}, logical $T$-gate teleportation requires the logical Z measurement to be decoded before the classically controlled S correction is applied~\cite{skoric_parallel_2023}.
+Therefore, the decoded outcome needs to be available when logical $T$-gate execution proceeds, which in practice means that decoding is completed immediately beforehand.
+MLS makes allocation decisions myopically based only on the current backlog.
+This prevents it from anticipating how future $T$-gate-related decoding demands constrain decoder availability for the remaining qubits.
+As a result, decoder resources may be repeatedly consumed by those upcoming demands, while other qubits accumulate unexpectedly long undecoded sequences.

 To overcome the limitations of existing scheduling algorithms, we propose Constraint-Optimal Driven Allocation (CODA), a global optimization-based decoder scheduling algorithm for FTQC systems.
-Specifically, the CODA minimizes the longest undecoded sequence length across all qubits by jointly considering global circuit structure, which captures the temporal and spatial distribution of decoder requests, and hardware resource constraints.
+Specifically, the CODA minimizes the longest undecoded sequence length across all qubits by jointly considering global circuit structure, which captures the temporal and spatial distribution of decoder requests, including future mandatory decode demands, and hardware resource constraints.
 This approach achieves shorter longest undecoded sequence lengths by balancing decoder resource usage, while ensuring better scalability compared to existing heuristic approaches.

 We integrate the CODA algorithm into an existing Python-based decoder scheduling simulator and evaluate it alongside RR and MLS under identical conditions.
 Across 19 benchmarks comprising representative quantum programs, CODA achieves a 74\% reduction on average in the longest undecoded sequence length and demonstrates robust scalability by overcoming theoretical exponential complexity, ensuring practical scheduling times even at larger circuit scales.
 These results demonstrate that CODA goes beyond the performance limitations of existing heuristics and provides a scalable, global optimization-based scheduling solution under resource constraints, effectively enhancing the stability and scalability of FTQC systems.